 Permissions and visibility for a skip-level manager

-What are manager of managers?
+What is a manager of managers?

 Managers of managers have at least one indirect report (direct report of their direct report).
 This is set automatically in the system based on structured manager-direct report relationships.